 Winter Storm Mara prevented me from speaking in person during the Real Places 2023 Conference, but we were able to visit with attendees remotely online.
 Our talk was timely, “Old School Teaches New Lessons: How Technology is Preserving a WPA-era Icon.”
 And in fact, being able to speak and share information online today is a godsend!
-Technology certainly saved our presentation.
+Technology helped keep the conference presentations going.

 My thanks go to Jane Cook Barnhill, President of Atlanta Grade School Friends, and Danny Stanley, Treasurer, my co-presenters, and to the nonprofit arm of the Texas Historical Commission, the Friends of the Texas Historical Commission.
 A few years ago, I served on the Board of the Friends under former Executive Director Toni S. Turner.
 State funding is rarely enough to fully fund the restoration and long-term preservation of the many historic sites of Texas.
 Private sector donations mean so much and make saving the rich heritage of Texas possible.